Dr Ang Teng Soon Paul

 His clinical interests include Ear, Nose, Throat (ENT), Mental Health and wellness and Paediatrics.
-Additional appointments are deputy director of class primary care network and director in MaNaDr mobile health.
+Previous appointments include deputy director of class primary care network and director in MaNaDr mobile health.

 Other significant past achievements include President Scout Award in 2004 awarded by the late President SR Nathan.

 He strongly believes that a sustainable enterprise must always contribute back to the society in both tangible and intangible ways.
 As a medical student, he founded the Project Sa’Bai with a close friend and with a lot of help from two experienced family physicians (Dr John Lee and Priscilla Lee).

 He believes in a healthy lifestyle.
 He can be spotted cycling around the Punggol and Sengkang areas with his two young boys and spouse.
 (His favourite by the way are Coney Island, Punggol Waterway Park and Sengkang Riverside Park.
 Thank you NParks!)